GokuSSGodd/murtaza-amjad-personal-website/README.md

 🤝 Contributing

 Contributions are welcome!
-If you find any issues or have suggestions for improvements, feel free to open an contact me.
+If you find any issues or have suggestions for improvements, feel free to contact me.
 📧 Contact

 If you have any questions or would like to connect, feel free to reach out to me: